dolph/recipes/paella.md

 Add the rice and measured salt and stir to coat in the tomato mixture.

-- 1 cups paella rice (about 1/2 pound), sometimes labeled bomba or Valencia
+- 1 cup paella rice (about 1/2 pound), sometimes labeled bomba or Valencia
 - 1/2 teaspoon kosher salt

 Increase the heat to medium high.
 Add the broth and stir to combine.